Bertrand Traoré: International career

 Traoré participated at the 2009 FIFA U-17 World Cup and 2011 African U-17 Championship, and helped Burkina Faso beat Rwanda 2–1 in the continental final.

 At the age of 15, Traoré made his debut for the Burkina Faso senior national team on 3 September 2011 in a friendly match against Equatorial Guinea.
 He made his first appearance at an Africa Cup of Nations finals in the 2012 edition, becoming one of the youngest players to do so.
 He came on as a 66th-minute substitute for Narcisse Yaméogo in the 2–1 loss to Sudan in their final group stage match with Burkina Faso already eliminated from the tournament after losing their first two group stage matches.

 Traoré scored his first goal for the senior national team on 14 August 2013, opening the scoring in a 2–1 friendly away win over Morocco.
 At the 2015 Africa Cup of Nations, he played all three of the team's games in another group stage exit, starting the first two.

 Burkina Faso came third at the 2017 Africa Cup of Nations in Morocco.
 Traoré scored in a 2–0 win over Guinea-Bissau in Marrakesh, sending his country to the quarter-finals.

 Personal life

 Traoré's father, Feu Traoré Isaï, was also a footballer.
 He played for RC Bobo and also represented Burkina Faso at international level.
 Bertrand is the youngest of four children.
 The second-eldest, Alain, is also a footballer.
-He is the cousin of Shakhtar striker Lassina Traoré.
+He is the cousin of Shakhtar Donetsk striker Lassina Traoré.

 After moving to Chelsea's academy, Traoré was educated at Whitgift School.
 Traoré is Catholic.